rn-individual-project/news-chrome-extension/README.md

 ## How to use the extension

-Navigate to a news website in your browser and click on the extension.
-You may need to wait a moment, and it will give you a prediction of the level of bias or misinformation!
+Navigate to a news website in your browser, click on the extension and it will give you a prediction of the level of misinformation!